iamtheblackunicorn/angeldustduke/README.markdown

 - 10.)
 Enjoy. :heart_on_fire:

 ## Note :scroll:
-- *Neon Future :pill: :racing_car: :fire:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *Angeldust Duke :unicorn: :fire: :pill:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.